RichM3/CSSDemo/Readme.md

 ### Architecture and Technologies

-- Vanilla JavaScript for overall structure and game logic,
+- Vanilla JavaScript for overall structure
+- DOM Manipulation
+- Canvas
 - Webpack to bundle and serve up the various scripts